Monte Carlo Simulations

 | Worst run | Plan for this — it's the cost of the game |

 If your edge falls apart in simulation — it’s probably not robust in real trading.
+If it survives simulation, you've ruled out some failure modes; you have not proven survival.

 Together, they create a data-driven growth plan that’s emotionally and statistically sustainable.